particle-iot/docs/src/content/tutorials/device-os/json.md

 The important part of the code is here:

-We initialize the values to good default.
+We initialize the values to reasonable defaults.
 There's no guarantee the JSON object will have every element we expect.

 ```cpp
 int a = 0;